cloutapis/cloutapis/README.md

 We don't believe that the future of the platform is one node with feature X, and another with feature Y, but rather a framework of features that are collaborated on.
 In time, we hope to build an economic framework around this too.

+Today, CloutAPIs are free for all to use.
+In the near future we will introduce API keys for apps and in the further future will look to explore models of monetization that can support a developer ecosystem — where a new developer may choose to distribute their feature via CloutAPIs instead of building a new destination portal for it.
+That is when we all truly win.

 <br />

 # APIs